shogun-toolbox/docs/EXAMPLES.md

 NOTE: This repository is deprecated/outdated, and only kept for compatibility of older versions of Shogun.
 All readmes were moved to the main repository.
+[See README](https://github.com/shogun-toolbox/shogun)

 # API examples